kgoedecke/plugin-directory/README.md

 - [Sketch Foundation](https://github.com/13protons/sketch-foundation), by Alan Languirand: Toggle layer visibility for all matching layer names on any artboard to create foundational layers like notes and guides more manageable.
 - [Sketch Ignore](https://github.com/theboi/sketch-ignore), by Ryan The: s
 - [Sketch json](https://github.com/arvinxx/sketch-json), by arvinxx: a plugin to transfer sketch JSON into sketch Object
-- [Sketch Multi Lingual Plugin](https://github.com/GoetteSebastian/sketch-multi-lingual-plugin), by Sebastian Götte: A plugin that allowes the user to switch between languages to visualize how the webpage or app will look in the given language.
-The text fragments can be loaded as csv file.
 - [Sketch Share](https://github.com/robflaherty/sketch-share), by Rob Flaherty: Sketch plugin that exports artboards and generates an HTML file linking to each one
 - [Sketch Table Builder](https://github.com/EricKramp/sketch-table-builder), by Eric Kramp: Quickly and easily use a single symbol and a CSV to create a data table.
 - [Sketch Tailwind](https://github.com/jan-dh/sketch-tailwind), by Jan D'Hollander: Export your design to a theme-file you can use in your Tailwind Css config.